|Family Law SuperSplitting Documents for SMSFs||from $2,200|

 |* Pricing includes GST|

-This kit is designed to assist and provide advisers and SMSF trustees with practical guidance on the steps required to ‘split’ superannuation in an SMSF context following a marriage or relationship breakdown.
+These documents are designed to assist and provide advisers and SMSF trustees with practical guidance on the steps required to ‘split’ superannuation in an SMSF context following a marriage or relationship breakdown.
 It covers both married couples and couples terminating a de facto relationship whether that relationship was same sex or different sex.
-The kit is designed to be used where one of the following has been served on the trustee of the SMSF:
+These documents are designed to be used where one of the following has been served on the trustee of the SMSF: